 According to a research journal published in July 2017 in the Annals of Internal Medicine, gentle yoga poses can minimize the urgent need for painkillers.
 This article will explore the most common yoga poses for lower back pain relief that will reduce your reliance on over-the-counter pain killers.

-7 Overlooked Yoga Poses for Back Pain Relief to Strengthen Your Core
+7 Yoga Poses for Lower Back Pain Relief – Strengthen Your Core

 Child’s yoga pose is a resting pose that you can hold for a very long time without requiring props.
 It removes the pressure off your back by aligning and elongating your spine, thus decompressing it and allowing you to stretch comfortably.
 Here is how to do it: